3.

 Twisted blades of axial stages are blades with a change of stagger angle of profile in the cascade along the length of the blade and usually with a change of profile.
 The design of the twisted blade takes into account the spatial character of the flow in the stage and the changes in the velocity triangle and reaction, respectively (see 2D calculation of the reaction of a Kaplan turbine).
 The resulting blade shape is complex and increases manufacturing costs compared to shaped straight blades (usually produced on a 5-axis milling machine from a shaped casting, but there are other manufacturing technologies for hollow blades).

-Untwisting of twisted blade
+Untwisting of twisted blade (a) and blade with integrated vibration snubber

 3.11

-Examples of radial blade designs for working machines
+Examples of radial blade designs

 Example of radial rotor turbocompressor

 Radial stages very often contain a bladeless stator.
 Although the bladeless diffusers have lower efficiency at nominal parameters, they have a smoother efficiency curve when the flow rate changes than a stage with a blade diffuser.
-Good flow change characteristics can also be achieved with blade diffusers, but at the cost of rotatable blades, which are more technologically demanding and expensive, including the control mechanism.
-For the same reasons, so-called bladeless diffusers are used for radial turbine stages, or the stator blades are rotatable, as for example in some turbine rotors of turbochargers.
+Good flow change characteristics can also be achieved with blade diffusers, but at the cost of Turnable blades, which are more technologically demanding and expensive, including the control mechanism.
+For the same reasons, so-called bladeless diffusers are used for radial turbine stages, or the stator blades are rotatable, as for example in some turbine rotors of turbochargers and Francis turbines.
 A combination of stator blades and a more higher radial gap between the blades and the rotor is also possible, which acts as the bladeless diffuser (Figure 12b), or in turbines a bladeless confuser.

 Shapes of turbomachine branches